 If you live in the area and/or are interested in hosting, volunteering or donating gently used (and clean!) children's clothing, please reach out to us at firstname.lastname@example.org or (even better) fill out the form at this link.
 Of course, you are welcome just to drop by as well.
 We can also help you run your own swap in your neighbourhood.

 Please come out on the 25th of September, the swap is open from 11am-2pm.
-There is a map below with all our shops.
-The legend tells you where to go to shop for your size, or where to drop off your (clean, gently used) donations... please put them in a bag labelled with the size and drop at that location, before you shop.
+It should be a lively event, with onsite repair advisors and communal art projects.
+Please reach out if you want to add to the fun.
 The shops will be open from 11am-2pm on Saturday September 25 (with Sunday as a rain date)

 We still have space for hosts if you want to help with a location and donations accepted on the day Please fill out the form below if you want to help, and please contact us with any questions.
 We have added a list of FAQ (Frequently Asked Questions) below the form.
 Here is a basic one:

 Q. HOW DOES A SWAP WORK?
 The goals of a children's clothing swap are to reduce textile waste -- save money -- do something useful in the neighbourhood.
-Here's how it works -- If you want to host a swap site -- Sign up.
-If you have a yard or driveway, you can even host a swap without running it on the day.
-If you don't have a yard or driveway, you can still run a site.
-Day before the swap (or morning of) -- Bring outgrown/surplus clothes to the swap sites -- clean clothes, sorted by size, in good shape, children's sizes up to men/women's small (equivalent to boys/girls 14-16) On swap day -- Tour the swap sites -- pick up clothes that are new-to-you -- chat with neighbours on a nice fall day We ask everyone wear masks while shopping.
+Here's how it works -- If you want to help with the event-- Sign up on the form below and organizer will contact you by email within a few days.
+We need hosts, drivers, people to advertise or put up posters- great for teens who need volunteer hours.
+Day before the swap (or morning of) -- Bring outgrown/surplus clothes to the swap sites -- clean clothes, sorted by size, in good shape, children's sizes up to men/women's small (equivalent to boys/girls 14-16) On swap day -- donate last minute clean/sorted clothes at the site that matches their size -- Tour the swap sites -- pick up clothes that are new-to-you -- chat with neighbours on a nice fall day We ask everyone wear masks while shopping.
 Bags and clothes will be laid out and there is no need to be close.
 Use hand sanitizer before and after handling clothes and wash everything you bring home.
 After the swap -- If you are a host, collect any remaining clothes into a box or bag -- WIP will take them away for you.

 Q. Does it cost money?
 We are selling bags to support the cost of the swap for $5 or best offer (including free).
 You then fill up the bag with clothes wherever you shop.
 No individual prices, and the object is to find new homes for ALL the clothes, so don't be shy.
 You can also bring your own bags to fill if you prefer.